 This keeps the core engine fast, lean, and enables easy deployment in container solutions such as Docker.
-The CLI help of a clean OpenTAP install looks something like this:
+The CLI help of a clean OpenTAP installation looks something like this:

-> tap OpenTAP Command Line Interface (9.5.2) Usage: tap <command> [<subcommand>] [<args>] Valid commands are: run Runs a Test Plan. package create Creates a package based on an XML description file. download Downloads one or more packages. install Install one or more packages. list List installed packages. test Runs tests on one or more packages. uninstall Uninstall one or more packages. verify Verifies installed packages by checking their hashes. sdk gitversion Calculates a semantic version number for a specific git commit.
+> tap OpenTAP Command Line Interface (9.9.0) Usage: tap <command> [<subcommand(s)>] [<args>] Valid commands are: run Run a test plan. package create Create a package based on an XML description file. download Download one or more packages. install Install one or more packages. list List locally installed packages and browse the online package repository. show Show information about a package. test Run tests on one or more packages. uninstall Uninstall one or more packages. verify Verify the integrity of one or all installed packages by checking their fingerprints. sdk gitversion Calculate the semantic version number for a specific git commit.
 Run "tap.exe <command> [<subcommand>] -h" to get additional help for a specific command.

 sdk subcommand is targeted at developers, and will not be covered in this section.

-Every CLI action, whether package subcommands or user provided, share three CLI flags:
+Every CLI action, whether built-in or user-provided, shares three CLI options:

 | ||Output help text for the given command|

 The package manager is meant for installing, uninstalling, and creating packages containing plugins.
-It is capable of listing available packages and versions based on CPU architecture and operating system, but it does not provide any other information.
-For a package description, dependencies, and a list of files and plugins included in it, please visit our repository.
+It is capable of listing the available packages and their versions based on the CPU architecture and the operating system on which it is running.
+Package names are case sensitive, and package names containing spaces, such as "Developer's System CE", must be surrounded by quotation marks.

-The package manager has 7 subcommands, which you can verify by running
+The package manager has several subcommands, which you can see by running

-> tap package OpenTAP Command Line Interface (9.5.2) Usage: tap <command> [<subcommand>] [<args>] Valid commands for 'package': create Creates a package based on an XML description file. download Downloads one or more packages. install Install one or more packages. list List installed packages. test Runs tests on one or more packages. uninstall Uninstall one or more packages. verify Verifies installed packages by checking their hashes.
+> tap package OpenTAP Command Line Interface (9.9.0) Usage: tap <command> [<subcommand(s)>] [<args>] Valid subcommands of package create Create a package based on an XML description file. download Download one or more packages. install Install one or more packages. list List locally installed packages and browse the online package repository. show Show information about a package. test Run tests on one or more packages. uninstall Uninstall one or more packages. verify Verify the integrity of one or all installed packages by checking their fingerprints.
 Run "tap.exe <command> [<subcommand>] -h" to get additional help for a specific command.

 test options are geared towards developers, and will not be covered in this section.

-The OpenTAP package manager assumes semantic versioning is honored in the likely event dependency resolution is needed, and OpenTAP itself uses semantic versioning.
+The OpenTAP package manager assumes semantic versioning (opens new window) is honored in the likely event dependency resolution is needed, and OpenTAP itself uses semantic versioning.

-There are a few CLI flags which most
+There are a few CLI options, which most

 package subcommands have in common: